It’s definitely up there as one of the best!

 The Finviz Homepage: Data At A Glance

-The Finviz homepage is instantly helpful and chock full of information, with graphs and charts that indicate how major indices are performing, as well as the top stock gainers and losers of the day.
+The Finviz homepage is instantly helpful and chock full of information, with graphs and charts that indicate how major indices are performing, similar to tools like Trading View (see a review of Trading View here), as well as the top stock gainers and losers of the day (gainers and losers are also available on WallStreetZen.)

 The homepage also shows a list of stocks where Finviz has detected a technical signal such as insider buying, unusual volume, a lot of volatility, a new low, if a stock is oversold, and more.
 This feature is great because it helps users zero in on stocks with the best statistical setup for a trade.